Hypothermia: Epidemiology

-Between 1995 and 2004 in the United States, an average of 1560 cold-related emergency department visits occurred per year and in the years 1999 to 2004, an average of 647 people died per year due to hypothermia.
+Between 1995 and 2004 in the United States, an average of 1,560 cold-related emergency department visits occurred per year and in the years 1999 to 2004, an average of 647 people died per year due to hypothermia.
 Of deaths reported between 1999 and 2002 in the US, 49% of those affected were 65 years or older and two-thirds were male.
 Most deaths were not work related (63%) and 23% of affected people were at home.
 Hypothermia was most common during the autumn and winter months of October through March.
-In the United Kingdom, an estimated 300 deaths per year are due to hypothermia, whereas the annual incidence of hypothermia-related deaths in Canada is 8000.
+In the United Kingdom, an estimated 300 deaths per year are due to hypothermia, whereas the annual incidence of hypothermia-related deaths in Canada is 8,000.

 History

 Hypothermia has played a major role in the success or failure of many military campaigns, from Hannibal's loss of nearly half his men in the Second Punic War (218 B.C.) to the near destruction of Napoleon's armies in Russia in 1812.
 Men wandered around confused by hypothermia, some lost consciousness and died, others shivered, later developed torpor, and tended to sleep.
 Others too weak to walk fell on their knees; some stayed that way for some time resisting death.
 The pulse of some was weak and hard to detect; others groaned; yet others had eyes open and wild with quiet delirium.
-Deaths from hypothermia in Russian regions continued through the first and second world wars, especially in the Battle of Stalingrad.
+Deaths from hypothermia in Russian regions continued through the first and second world wars, especially on the Eastern Front in battles such as the Battle of Moscow and the Battle of Stalingrad where German soldiers were not provided with winter clothing.

 Civilian examples of deaths caused by hypothermia occurred during the sinkings of the RMS Titanic and RMS Lusitania, and more recently of the MS Estonia.

 Antarctic explorers developed hypothermia; Ernest Shackleton and his team measured body temperatures "below 94.2°, which spells death at home", though this probably referred to oral temperatures rather than core temperature and corresponded to mild hypothermia.
 One of Scott's team, Atkinson, became confused through hypothermia.

 Nazi human experimentation during World War II amounting to medical torture included hypothermia experiments, which killed many victims.
 There were 360 to 400 experiments and 280 to 300 subjects, indicating some had more than one experiment performed on them.
 Various methods of rewarming were attempted: "One assistant later testified that some victims were thrown into boiling water for rewarming".

+In 2024, at least six babies in Gaza Strip died of hypothermia under the harsh rain and cold, which they had to endure in flimsy camps due to the bombing of their homes and forced displacement inflicted upon them by the Israel Defense Forces.
+Three of the babies died in the coastal zone of Al-Mawasi, which their families had been forced to evacuate to, given its designation as a "safe zone".